mustafansiddiqi/ML_model_selection/README.md

 Output a clean summary table of all model results

-This project is intended as a learning tool, helping students see how different algorithms behave side-by-side.
+This project was intended as a learning tool to help me see how models run and perform side by side.